suparthghimire/portfolio/src/blogs/This.md

 # What is This? (in JavaScript)

-We all developers have atleast once in our lifetime encountered the `this` keyword in most Programming Languages (`self` if you are from `Python` island).
+We all developers have atleast once in our lifetime encountered the `this` keyword in many Programming Languages (`self` if you are from `Python` island).
 The implementation of `this` varies somewhat in all these languages, but it is not as confusing as it is in JavaScript.

 # Detour to C++